haakenl/TTK4155-Byggern-Lab/README.md

 Demo https://youtu.be/SB7sIn5-m7U

-please feel free to use and learn from our mistakes in this project.
+please feel free to use and learn from our project.